-Our proposed study is intended to develop projects and mitigative strategies to increase aquatic and riparian habitat, enhance and increase wetland habitat, address excess sediment loading, turbidity, and elevated water temperatures, and reconnect adjacent neighborhoods to the creek.
+Our proposed reach plan is intended to develop projects and mitigative strategies to increase aquatic and riparian habitat, enhance and increase wetland habitat, address excess sediment loading, turbidity, and elevated water temperatures, reconnect adjacent neighborhoods to the creek, and identify potential fluvial geomorphic hazards along the creek.
 The Monument Creek corridor through Colorado Springs has deteriorated considerably over the last 100-years.
 Urbanization has resulted in confinement and channelization of the creek corridor, reducing and/or eliminating floodplain benching and natural wetlands, and creating incised stretches of channel through the study area.
 In some stretches, creek banks have become unstable resulting in excessive sediment loading downstream to Fountain Creek and areas extending into the Lower Arkansas Valley.
 The spawning habitat for the Flathead Chub (a Species of Special Concern by the state of Colorado) and the Arkansas Darter (federally classified as a Near Threatened Species in Colorado) has been critically degraded over the years with the deterioration of the creek.

-Our proposed Stream Management Plan is aligned with the Arkansas Basin goals and strategic vision as outlined on page 81 of the Colorado Water Plan to meet future water-related needs and to develop a long-term resilient strategy for meeting those needs.
-Our study is intended to identify mitigative projects and strategies for restoring habitat for threatened fish species, improving riparian and wetland habitat, and supporting water quality and creek stability projects that will also facilitate public access and recreational opportunities for the community.
+Our proposed Stream Reach Plan is aligned with the Arkansas Basin goals and strategic vision as outlined on page 81 of the Colorado Water Plan to meet future water-related needs and to develop a long-term resilient strategy for meeting those needs.
+Our reach plan is intended to identify actionable mitigative projects and strategies for restoring habitat for threatened fish species, improving riparian and wetland habitat, and supporting water quality and creek stability projects that will also facilitate public access and recreational opportunities for the community.
 Monument Creek plays a significant role in the local landscape and can be integrated into broader future park planning and management strategies to promote environmental stewardship and public enjoyment of the community's natural resources.

 Restoration of the creek will contribute significantly to environmental justice for economically disadvantaged neighborhoods that are adjacent to the 3-mile study corridor.
-Our planning efforts will have a positive impact upon multiple census tracts currently mapped in the Climate and Economic Justice Screening Tool.
-Restoration of the Monument Creek riverscape will encourage and leverage private sector investment and renewal of adjacent neighborhoods with redevelopment oriented and focused on the creek.
+Our reach planning efforts will have a positive impact upon multiple census tracts currently mapped in the Climate and Economic Justice Screening Tool and identified as economically disadvantaged with associated health burdens and in need of workforce development.
+Restoration of the Monument Creek riverscape will encourage and leverage an influx of private sector investment and renewal of adjacent neighborhoods with redevelopment oriented and focused on the creek.
 The restoration vision for Monument Creek is founded on multiple, recent planning efforts for the community including the 2016 Monument Creek Watershed Plan, the 2022 COS Creek Plan Fountain Creek Watershed Vision, and the Colorado Springs Greenway Trail Master Plan.
 The COS Creek Plan laid out a conceptual vision and strategy to restore environmental qualities, promote economic vitality and environmental justice for adjacent census tracts, and enhance recreation opportunities in line with the legacy of the Colorado Springs parkway system developed by Springs founder, General William Jackson Palmer.
-The Monument Creek Stream Management Plan is an extension of the COS Creek Plan.
-It will provide a detailed inventory of the study reach including an extensive outreach to stakeholders and the community at large.
+The Monument Creek Stream Reach Plan is an extension of the COS Creek Plan.
+It will provide a detailed inventory of the study reach and development of project designs including an extensive outreach to stakeholders and the community at large.